 6. Worker’s Compensation Insurance

-As stated before, this is generally included in your public liability insurance and covers any injuries that your workers sustain during the job.
+As stated before, this is generally included in your public liability insurance and covers any injuries that your workers sustain on the job.
 If your public liability doesn’t cover it, you should get it separately.
 Given the nature of the job, it is always better to be prepared for any eventuality in which your workers can get hurt: slips, falls, bar brawls, and kitchen accidents.
 Additionally, many contractors will demand worker’s comp as part of the agreement before they allow employees onto your premises.

 It may seem like having insurance adds a lot of expense to your business, but in the long run, it can help you on your way to establishing a trusted and insured business.
 Before you go shopping for insurance policies, however, consult with an independent consultant who can advise you on the merits and demerits of the policies you’re considering.